2016 Stanley Cup Final

 The 2016 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 2015–16 season, and the culmination of the 2016 Stanley Cup playoffs.
 The Eastern Conference champion Pittsburgh Penguins defeated the Western Conference champion San Jose Sharks four games to two to win their fourth championship in franchise history.
 Penguins captain Sidney Crosby was awarded the Conn Smythe Trophy as the most valuable player of the playoffs.

 The Penguins finished with more points than the Sharks during the regular season, giving them home ice advantage in the series.
 The series began on May 30 and concluded on June 12.
-This was the first Final since 2007 to feature a team making their Final debut.
+This was the first Finals since 2007 to feature a team making their Finals debut.
 This was the first playoff meeting between teams from Pittsburgh and the Bay Area since the Penguins swept the Oakland Seals in the 1970 Stanley Cup Quarterfinals.

-The Eastern Conference had home-ice advantage in consecutive seasons for the first time since the 2004 and 2006 Final (the 2004-05 season, and consequently the 2005 Final, were not played due to a lockout).
+The Eastern Conference had home-ice advantage in consecutive seasons for the first time since the 2004 and 2006 Finals (the 2004–05 season, and consequently the 2005 Finals, were not played due to a lockout).

-For the first time since 2006, a new scheduling format was instituted for the Final.
-In previous years, the Final was played on a Wednesday–Saturday-Monday scheme (with a few games being played on Friday).
+For the first time since 2006, a new scheduling format was instituted for the Finals.
+In previous years, the Finals were played on a Wednesday–Saturday-Monday scheme (with a few games being played on Friday).
 However, the league changed its scheduling to ensure an extra day off for both teams.
-The extra off day, along with the designated travel day, would take place after games 2, 4, 5, and 6 in subsequent finals.
-This scheduling change was necessary as a result of the NBA instituting a new scheduling format for its championship series that went into effect beginning in 2016.
+The extra off day, along with the designated travel day, took place after games 2, 4, 5, and 6 in subsequent finals.
+This scheduling change was necessary as a result of the National Basketball Association (NBA) instituting a new scheduling format for its championship series that went into effect beginning in 2016.